2012 Michigan State Spartans football team: Central Michigan

 Part of its Celebrate the State campaign, Michigan State traveled to Mt.
-Pleasant for the exceedingly rare occurrence of a power conference team traveling to the stadium of a small-conference school.
-Michigan State held a tenuous 14–0 lead as the second quarter wound down, but they scored 10 points in the final minute of the half, heading to the locker room up 24–0.
+Pleasant for the rare occurrence of a power conference team traveling to the stadium of a small-conference school.
+Michigan State held a 14–0 lead as the second quarter wound down, but they scored 10 points in the final minute of the half, heading to the locker room up 24–0.
 The Spartans carried a shutout into the final two minutes, when second-string quarterback Connor Cook threw an interception that Jason Wilson returned for a touchdown.
 Central Michigan failed to score an offensive touchdown, as Boise State had the week before against MSU.